Weather & Society Conference 2026

 Extreme hydrometeorological events affect society, economies and the environment as never before in human history.
 Government agencies, science and decision makers face an unprecedented extreme event management challenge to reduce risks to citizens.

-The 3rd WWRP/SERA "Weather and Society" Conference brings together leading researchers, practitioners, and stakeholders to explore the critical intersection of meteorological science and societal applications.
+The World Weather Research Programme and the SERA Working Group host the 3rd "Weather and Society" Conference.
+The event brings together leading researchers, practitioners, and stakeholders to explore the critical intersection of meteorological science and societal applications.

 550+